| Lest We Forget |

 1941.
 Age 19.
 Son of Robert Henry and Emma Clarke, of Baldock, Hertfordshire.

 Lived at 31 Weston Way, Baldock.
-Commemorated on PORTSMOUTH NAVAL
+No known grave.
+Commemorated on

 William